Today, we publish the 3 best fitness trackers for seniors and the elderly.

 Despite its awesome simplicity, the Fitbit Zip has impressive features that even the elderly user will not have any challenge falling in love with: goal setting ability, viewing of progress and earning of badges, for instance.

-What we Love about the Fitbit Zip Wireless Activity Tracker
+Pros Of The Fitbit Zip Wireless Activity Tracker

-1. Impressive Battery Life: We cannot say this enough: the elderly should not be bothered with charging a device every few days!
+We cannot say this enough: the elderly should not be bothered with charging a device every few days!

 The reason for our position is simple: it bores them to the ends of the world and worse, they may forget (as is usually the case 🙂 ) Sadly, when this becomes the case on more than a few acceptable occasions, the entire use of the gadget may even be forgotten/ignored, thus negating the very reason why it was bought and put to use in the first place.